dcharatan/pixelsplat/README.md

 ## Acquiring Pre-trained Checkpoints

-You can find pre-trained checkpoints [here](https://drive.google.com/drive/folders/18nGNWIn8RN0aEWLR6MC2mshAkx2uN6fL?usp=sharing).
+You can find pre-trained checkpoints [here](https://drive.google.com/drive/folders/1ZYInQyBHav979dH7arITG8Z-wTSR_Bkm?usp=sharing).
+You can find the checkpoints for the original codebase (without the improvements from the camera-ready version of the paper) [here](https://drive.google.com/drive/folders/18nGNWIn8RN0aEWLR6MC2mshAkx2uN6fL?usp=sharing).

 ## Running the Code